rhelmstedter/pybites-work/datetime-and-pytest/datetime-and-pytest.md

 Once I got home, I figured I would try again on my home machine (macos).
 So I copied the code and tests, and ran it again.
 I continued to get the same error.
 I&rsquo;m frantically scouring the internet looking for clues for dealing with `OSError`.
 The only information I could find was on errors when trying to open and read files.
 Nothing really helpful with the context of testing and input.
 I finally gave up and took the dog for a walk.

-<a id="org6946863"></a>
+<a id="org9157bd4"></a>

 # Eureka

-We had started the project on a Firday.
+We had started the project on a Friday.
 The problem happened on a Monday.
 Because we are on a block schedule, I didn&rsquo;t see the same group of students again until Wednesday.
 Tuesday I didn&rsquo;t work directly on the problem.
 I was <del>scared</del> busy and didn&rsquo;t have time in the evening to work on in.
 Coming into the class on Wednesday, my plan was to skip over the testing the `build_birthday` function, and jump to the testing the `calc_days_till_next_bd` function with `isinstance`.

 We began class with a review of the code we had already written the previous class period.
 This led to this exchange (I&rsquo;m paraphrasing and, possibly, projecting):